 Top 35 Treasured Hungarian Recipes You’ll Fall In Love With

-Like other European cuisines, most handed-down Hungarian recipes highlight the uses of meat, bread, and seasonal vegetables.
+Most handed-down Hungarian recipes are similar to other dishes in various European countries.
+They highlight the uses of meat, bread, and seasonal vegetables.
 Here’re the best dishes to get a taste of Hungarian right in your own kitchen.

 - Bundás Kenyér (Hungarian French Toast)